 General

-A Trigger frame allocates resources for and solicits one or more HE TB PPDU transmissions.
-The Trigger frame also carries other information required by the responding STA to send an HE a TB PPDU in response to the Trigger frame.
+A Trigger frame which is not an MU-RTS Trigger frame allocates resources for and solicits one or more HE TB PPDU transmissions.
+An MU-RTS Trigger frame allocates resources for one or more PPDUs that are not TB PPDU (see 35.2.1.3 (Triggered TXOP sharing procedure)) (#4807).
+The Trigger frame also carries other information required by the responding STA to send an HE an HE TB PPDU (see 26.5.2 (UL MU operation) ), an EHT TB PPDU (see 35.4.2 (EHT UL MU operation)), a non-HT PPDU or a non-HT duplicate PPDU (see 26.2.6 (MU-RTS Trigger/CTS frame exchange procedure) and 35.2.1.3 (Triggered TXOP sharing procedure)) (#5200) in response to the Trigger frame.

 The RA field is set as follows: